MoonHack2023/Synth_Starter/README.md

 ## Group MoonHack - Music synthesiser

-This document contains the project documentation, following the specifications required for the report.
+* If there are issues with displays or the keyboard becomes frozen, please reset the board by pressing the yellow button This document contains the project documentation, following the specifications required for the report.
 The contents are structured as follows:

 ## Table of Contents